mtngrown/mtngrown.github.io/source/2014/11/08/boys-of-67.html.markdown

 The odds are 50% retreat with D2 or D3 which would be a US win, or an Ex(change), which would result in a draw.

+Roll 5, Exchange, VC moves to 0820, and it's draw.

 ## AAR

+Ok, that was interesting.
+Definitely a bit different from other combat resolutions I've played.
+The results most closely resemble the low combat factors and hard-to-kill results from Central America.

+Not clear on the Bombardment system.
+Feels a bit contrived.
+But I don't really care overmuch as long as the scenarios are mostly balanced in the end.